thecodeassassin/influxdb.com/content/site/chronograf-download.md

 # Usage

-If you installed Chonograf via a .deb or .rpm package, you should be able to simply run `sudo service chonograf start`.
+If you installed Chonograf via a .deb or .rpm package, you should be able to simply run `sudo service chronograf start`.
 The Chronograf startup script needs root permission to ensure that it can write to /var/log, but the actual executable runs as a normal user.

 If you did not install Chronograf via a package, you can just directly run the executable, e.g. `/opt/chronograf/chronograf`.